softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 }
 ```

 You can convert the above Java code into an intermediary binary format called `Java Byte Code` using the compiler (`javac`).
-Once created, you can then execute the byte code using the Java virtual machine (`java`).
+Once compiled, you can then execute the byte code using the Java virtual machine (`java`).

 ```sh
 ➜ javac HelloWorld.java